SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-04-data-science.md

 1. Select **View ML model** in the notification that appears at the top right of your screen when the model is created.
 You can also refresh the window.
 The saved model is linked under **Registered version**.

->**Note**: That the model, the experiment, and the experiment run are linked, allowing you to review how the model is trained.
+>**Note**: The model, the experiment, and the experiment run are linked, allowing you to review how the model is trained.

 ### Task 8: Save the notebook and end the Spark session